rapidsai/cugraph/docs/cugraph/source/nx_cugraph/benchmarks.md

 4. Install the latest `nx-cugraph` by following the [guide](installation.md)

-5. Follow the instructions written in the README here: `cugraph/benchmarks/nx-cugraph/pytest-based/`
+5. Follow the instructions written in the README [here](https://github.com/rapidsai/cugraph/blob/HEAD/benchmarks/nx-cugraph/pytest-based)